 The program is currently full.
 However, we are taking applications for the Wait - List.

-Return application form(s) to: Reading and Writing Workshop c/o Literacy, Language and Culture Department, USM, 37 College Ave, 218A Bailey Hall, Gorham, ME 04038.
+Return application form(s) to: Summer Reading and Writing Workshop c/o Susan Inman, Acting Director- PDC, 37 College Avenue, 8 Bailey Hall, Gorham, ME 04038.

-Be sure that the application form contains all the information requested as this data will be used by our staff to assess your child's need to attend the workshop.
+Be sure that the application form contains all the information requested as this data will be used by our staff to assess your child's needs.

 The application form is in an Adobe PDF format.
 If you don't have Adobe Reader, you can donwload it by clicking here.

 Note: Course and workshop dates are determined, in part, by public school schedules.
-We have tentative dates for the beginning of the course and workshop, however these dates may change once we know when public schools will be closing, since schools have experienced a number of snow days this winter.
+We have tentative dates for the beginning of the course and workshop, however these dates may change once we know when public schools will be closing.

 Please check back to this site often for updates or contact us.